keshavnagpal/Automated-Surveillance-System/README.md

 It also save pictures of the crime scene in every 2 seconds after the motion is detected.
 Time interval can be changed according to the requirements.
 An interval of 2 secs is recommended for most of the modern systems

 Made using Java with Processing environment
+To run the file just open Automated.pde file in processing3.
+You can download it here https://processing.org/download/

 Presentation of the project
 https://prezi.com/sq7flsm7faoy/automated-surveillance-system